 Prostate resection - minimally invasive - dischargeLaser prostatectomy - discharge; Transurethral needle ablation - discharge; TUNA - discharge; Transurethral incision - discharge; TUIP - discharge; Holmium laser enucleation of the prostate - discharge; HoLep - discharge; Interstitial laser coagulation - discharge; ILC - discharge; Photoselective vaporization of the prostate - discharge; PVP - discharge; Transurethral electrovaporization - discharge; TUVP - discharge; Transurethral microwave thermotherapy - discharge; TUMT - discharge

 You had minimally invasive prostate resection surgery to remove part of your prostate gland because it was enlarged.
-Your procedure was done in your doctor's office or at an outpatient surgery clinic.
+Your procedure was done in your health care provider's office or at an outpatient surgery clinic.
 You may have stayed in the hospital for a night.

 You can do most of your normal activities within a few weeks.
 You may go home with a urine catheter.
 Your urine may be bloody at first, but this will go away.
 You may have bladder pain or spasms for the first 1 to 2 weeks.

 Drink plenty of water to help flush fluids through your bladder (8 to 10 glasses a day).
 Avoid coffee, soft drinks, and alcohol.
 They can irritate your bladder and urethra, the tube that brings urine from your bladder out of your body.

 Eat a normal, healthy diet with plenty of fiber.
 You may get constipation from pain medications and being less active.
 You can use a stool softener or fiber supplement to help prevent this problem.